woocommerce/woocommerce/plugins/woocommerce-blocks/docs/releases/readme.md

 #### Create a release pull request

 Using the [release pull request template](../../.github/release_pull_request_template.md), create a pull request for the release branch you just created.
-This pull request will have changes merged to master but might not be a straight merge if it contains cherry-picked commits.
+This pull request will have changes merged to the min branch, but might not be a straight merge if it contains cherry-picked commits.
 The pull request also contains the checklist to go over as a part of the release along with being a place to contain all planning/communication around the release.
 The checklist should be completed and the pull request has an approved review from at least one team member before you do the Github deploy or release the plugin to WordPress.org.

-### Patch releases against latest master
+### Patch releases against latest main branch

-If it's determined a patch release will include the latest master:
+If it's determined a patch release will include the latest main branch:

 - Ensure your local checkout is updated to the tip of the release branch.
-- Rebase the release branch for the patch release against master.
+- Rebase the release branch for the patch release against `main`.
 - Move all closed issues and pulls from the current release milestone into the patch release milestone.
 - Push the release branch to origin (so changes are in GitHub repo).

 ### Patch releases with cherry-picking.

-This is for releases where just fixes specific to the branch are released and not the latest changes in master.
+This is for releases where just fixes specific to the branch are released and not the latest changes in `main`.

 - Ensure your local checkout is updated to the tip of the release branch.
 - Cherry pick relevant PRs into the release branch:
 -   If PR is already labelled `status: cherry-picked 🍒` then continue to next PR.
 -   Ideally, use GitHub Hub to cherry pick the PR - `hub cherry-pick {PR-COMMIT-URL}`.
--   If there are serious conflicts or extensive differences between `master` and release branch, you may need to take more care:
+-   If there are serious conflicts or extensive differences between `main` and release branch, you may need to take more care:
     -   Manually cherry pick individual commits using git - `git cherry-pick {COMMIT-HASH}`.
     -   Or in some cases, manually craft a new PR with appropriate changes, targeting release branch.
 -   Push the release branch to origin (so changes are in GitHub repo).